convox/praxis/docs/getting-started.md

     RTKJFWMKYG  BHRATEYFZS  created   4 minutes ago
     RYCQLGAAAV  BJKETOESCA  promoted  19 minutes ago

-You can see from this list that the most recent release, `RTKJFWMKYG`, was created but not promoted.
-To "promote" a release means to make it the current live version.
+You can see from this list that the most recent release, `RTKJFWMKYG`, was created but not promoted which means its changes have not yet been deployed.

+### Set an environment variable

+A new release is also created when you change the application's environment.

+    $ cx env set FOO=bar
+    updating environment: OK

 ### Diff releases

-Before you promote the release, you can diff it to make sure you're deploying exactly what you expect:
+Before you promote a release, you can use `cx diff` to summarize the changes about to be deployed:

     fetching RTKJFWMKYG: OK
     fetching RYCQLGAAAV: OK